-At 3, when our son became so thrilled with the periodic chart (thank you Toca Boca), I wasn’t sure it would last.
-Now, at 5, his obsession with the elements remains.
+At three years old, when our son became thrilled with the periodic chart (thank you Toca Boca), I wasn’t sure it would last.
+Now at five-his obsession with the elements remains.

-As expat New Yorkers, all the way down in Melbourne, Australia, we live and breathe RadioLab podcasts.
-I learned in one special episode, about a month ago, Dr. Oliver Sacks loved the periodic chart so much he had one in every room, even his bathroom.
-He had a bedspread, a T-shirt and a prized possession…a wooden box, from Russia, with a real example of each of the elements inside its own wooden cube.
+As expat New Yorkers down in Melbourne, Australia-we live and breathe RadioLab podcasts.
+In one special episode-about a month ago-I learned Dr. Oliver Sacks loved the periodic chart so much he had one in every room: even his bathroom.
+He had a bedspread, a T-shirt and a prized possession-a wooden box from Russia with real examples of each of the elements inside its own wooden cube.

-As a child who carries a laminated TocaBoca element chart (above) to school in his backpack every day, who hangs the periodic table up in whatever city we’re in, who wears an elements t-shirt to bed and who desperately wants a periodic coffee mug to match…he insisted we needed to go to Russia right away.
-We need our own wooden periodic table box.
+As a child who carries a laminated TocaBoca element chart (above) to school every day, who hangs the periodic table up in whatever city we’re in, who wears an element T-shirt to bed and who desperately wants a periodic coffee mug to match-he insisted we had to go to Russia right away.
+We need our own wooden periodic table box immediately.

 He was very curious about this, “Is he scared?
 Where will he go?
 Maybe he’ll get better before he passes away.”

-We suggested he should make a video for Dr. Sacks.
-He could explain how, he too, enjoys the periodic table and maybe that will give him some joy in his final days.
-Of course we had no idea how we would send Dr. Sacks a video, but the process of making it seemed life affirming, death affirming, periodic chart affirming.
+My husband and I suggested he could make a video for Dr. Sacks.
+He could explain how he too enjoys the periodic table.
+Maybe that will give him some joy in his final days.
+Of course, we had no idea how we would send Dr. Sacks a video, but the process of making it seemed life affirming, death affirming, periodic chart affirming.

 We dawdled.
-M shot some video.
+My husband shot some video.
 Life interrupted.

-On 28 August, G said, “We should send Oliver Sacks that video.
+On 28 August my son said, “We should send Oliver Sacks that video.
 I think he already passed away.
 I think he’s going to pass away in August.
 Or maybe he’ll get better.”

-Before M went to work on the 30th (Sunday morning here…but Saturday evening in the Northern Hemisphere) he said, “I put that Oliver Sacks video together.
+Before my husband went to work on the 30th-Sunday morning here, but Saturday evening in the Northern Hemisphere-he said, “I put that Oliver Sacks video together.
 It’s really sweet.
-I don’t know where you’re going to send it, but…it’s there.”
+I don’t know where you’re going to send it, but-it’s there.”

-“Oliver Sacks?”
-G grinned, “You should buy that right now!”
+“Oliver Sacks?” my son grinned, “You should buy that right now!”

-I didn’t, but as he was very much on my mind, I tucked G into bed that night and opened the video.
+I didn’t, but as he was very much on my mind, I tucked the boy into bed that night and opened the video.

 What should I do with this?

-I opened my browser and there smiling out from the New York Times was Oliver Sacks who had passed away 30 minutes before I sat down.
-G was still awake so I told him.
+I opened my browser and there smiling out from the New York Times was Oliver Sacks who had passed away thirty minutes before I sat down.
+The little man was still awake, so I told him.

 “I told you he was going to pass away in August,” he said, “can I see his picture?”